vmware/cloud-director-named-disk-csi-driver/README.md

 ### Additional Setup Steps for 0.1.0-beta
 **Note:** If you also use CPI for VCD, you will not need to redo these steps.
 A Kubernetes cluster will need these steps to be executed exactly once in its lifetime.

-Since there are dependencies on a new feature coming in a future VCD version (10.3.1), there will be a small workaround to register the `CPI user` credentials into the Kubernetes cluster.
-Hence, these steps are needed for CSI v0.1.0-beta and VCD v10.3 only.
+There is a set of additional steps needed in order to feed the `CPI user` credentials into the Kubernetes cluster.
+These steps lead to a less secure cluster and are only applicable for the Beta release.
+The GA release of this product will not need these additional steps and will therefore result in a more secure cluster.

 These additional steps are as follows:
 1. Get the `KUBECONFIG` file from the cluster created.
 If the cluster was created using the Container Service Extension, the following command can be used: